sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-when using the customOutputs logging type, you need to manually specify the spec of the several Output and ClusterOutputs that the Logging Operator expects to forward the logs collected by the pre-defined flows.
+When using the `customOutputs` logging type, you need to manually specify the spec of the several `Output` and `ClusterOutputs` that the Logging Operator expects to forward the logs collected by the pre-defined flows.

 ## .spec.distribution.modules.logging.customOutputs.audit

 ### Description

-This value defines where the output from Flow will be sent.
-Will be the `spec` section of the `Output` object.
+This value defines where the output from the `audit` Flow will be sent.
+This will be the `spec` section of the `Output` object.
 It must be a string (and not a YAML object) following the OutputSpec definition.
-Use the nullout output to discard the flow.
+Use the `nullout` output to discard the flow: `nullout: {}`

 ## .spec.distribution.modules.logging.customOutputs.errors

 ### Description

-This value defines where the output from Flow will be sent.
-Will be the `spec` section of the `Output` object.
+This value defines where the output from the `errors` Flow will be sent.
+This will be the `spec` section of the `Output` object.
 It must be a string (and not a YAML object) following the OutputSpec definition.
-Use the nullout output to discard the flow.
+Use the `nullout` output to discard the flow: `nullout: {}`

 ## .spec.distribution.modules.logging.customOutputs.events

 ### Description

-This value defines where the output from Flow will be sent.
-Will be the `spec` section of the `Output` object.
+This value defines where the output from the `events` Flow will be sent.
+This will be the `spec` section of the `Output` object.
 It must be a string (and not a YAML object) following the OutputSpec definition.
-Use the nullout output to discard the flow.
+Use the `nullout` output to discard the flow: `nullout: {}`

 ## .spec.distribution.modules.logging.customOutputs.infra

 ### Description

-This value defines where the output from Flow will be sent.
-Will be the `spec` section of the `Output` object.
+This value defines where the output from the `infra` Flow will be sent.
+This will be the `spec` section of the `Output` object.
 It must be a string (and not a YAML object) following the OutputSpec definition.
-Use the nullout output to discard the flow.
+Use the `nullout` output to discard the flow: `nullout: {}`

 ## .spec.distribution.modules.logging.customOutputs.ingressNginx

 ### Description

-This value defines where the output from Flow will be sent.
-Will be the `spec` section of the `Output` object.
+This value defines where the output from the `ingressNginx` Flow will be sent.
+This will be the `spec` section of the `Output` object.
 It must be a string (and not a YAML object) following the OutputSpec definition.
-Use the nullout output to discard the flow.
+Use the `nullout` output to discard the flow: `nullout: {}`

 ## .spec.distribution.modules.logging.customOutputs.kubernetes

 ### Description

-This value defines where the output from Flow will be sent.
-Will be the `spec` section of the `Output` object.
+This value defines where the output from the `kubernetes` Flow will be sent.
+This will be the `spec` section of the `Output` object.
 It must be a string (and not a YAML object) following the OutputSpec definition.
-Use the nullout output to discard the flow.
+Use the `nullout` output to discard the flow: `nullout: {}`

 ## .spec.distribution.modules.logging.customOutputs.systemdCommon

 ### Description

-This value defines where the output from Flow will be sent.
-Will be the `spec` section of the `Output` object.
+This value defines where the output from the `systemdCommon` Flow will be sent.
+This will be the `spec` section of the `Output` object.
 It must be a string (and not a YAML object) following the OutputSpec definition.
-Use the nullout output to discard the flow.
+Use the `nullout` output to discard the flow: `nullout: {}`

 ## .spec.distribution.modules.logging.customOutputs.systemdEtcd

 ### Description

-This value defines where the output from Flow will be sent.
-Will be the `spec` section of the `Output` object.
+This value defines where the output from the `systemdEtcd` Flow will be sent.
+This will be the `spec` section of the `Output` object.
 It must be a string (and not a YAML object) following the OutputSpec definition.
-Use the nullout output to discard the flow.
+Use the `nullout` output to discard the flow: `nullout: {}`

 ## .spec.distribution.modules.logging.loki